There is so much to contemplate when it comes to thinking about your home.

-Are your heating are a little more expensive than they were last year?
+Are your energy are a little more expensive than you remember them being?
 That may be a sign that some part of your heater is weakening.
 Most companies can give you a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in determining if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

 Heating systems were never designed to last forever.
-Advanced, more efficient technology is coming out all the time.
+Advanced, more efficient units are coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65% or worse!
+But keep in mind many old furnaces operate at an efficiency of just 65% or less!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise